Technology Help Desk

 MINIMUM REQUIREMENTS

 These requirements represent a minimum standard.
-Click here for information specific to each type of device.
-Most laptops and tablets sold today meet these requirements, with a few exceptions.
-Acceptable devices include Android tablets, MacBook, Linux laptops and tablets, and Windows laptops and tablets.
+Acceptable devices include Apple MacBooks, Windows laptops and Chromebooks.
 Each student must bring a device that:

-• Can run Google Drive and Google Docs, either in the web browser or as an app.
+• Can run Microsoft Office 365, either in the web browser or as an app.

 • Can connect to a wireless network (Wi-Fi).